darraghogorman37/Milestone-Project-1/README.md

 You should also mention in this section any interesting bugs or problems you discovered during your testing, even if you haven't addressed them yet.

 If this section grows too long, you may want to split it off into a separate file and link to it from here.

+## Testing

+1. Test Deployment

+2. Home Page
+    1. Scroll top to bottom and verify the callout bar remains at the top of the page as scrolling proceeds.
+    2. Click on each of the navbar links and verify they each bring the user to the intended webpage.
+    3. Click on each of the social media links in the footer and verify they open the correct social media webpage in a new browser window.
+    4. Verify the Google maps `<iframe>` loads as intended.
+    5. Click on the "view larger map" link within the Google Maps `<iframe>` and verify the Google map opens in a new browser window.
+    6. Click on the "Here" callout button within the callout bar and verify this links to the Sign-Up page.
+    7. Verify 4 photographs load as intended.
+    8. Verify the above steps 1-7 using each of the Google Chrome, Internet Explorer and Mozilla Firefox web browsers.
+    9. Using the emulator in Google Chrome developer tools, examine the webpage across all of the various devices available in the emulator.
+Verify the layout on each of the screen sizes is compliant with the principles of good User Experience design (that the layout, conent and styling change in accrodance with the media screen queries employed in the stlyes.css file).

+3. Sign-Up Page (General)
+    1. Scroll top to bottom and verify the callout bar remains at the top of the page as scrolling proceeds.
+    2. Click on each of the navbar links and verify they each bring the user to the intended webpage.
+    3. Click on each of the social media links in the footer and verify they open the correct social media webpage in a new browser window.
+    4. Verify the above steps 1-4 using each of the Google Chrome, Internet Explorer and Mozilla Firefox web browsers.
+    5. Using the emulator in Google Chrome developer tools, examine the webpage across all of the various devices available in the emulator.
+Verify the layout on each of the screen sizes is compliant with the principles of good User Experience design (that the layout, conent and styling change in accrodance with the media screen queries employed in the stlyes.css file).

+4. Our Classes Page
+    1. Click on each of the navbar links and verify they each bring the user to the intended webpage.
+    2. Click on each of the social media links in the footer and verify they open the correct social media webpage in a new browser window.
+    3. Verify the above steps 1-4 using each of the Google Chrome, Internet Explorer and Mozilla Firefox web browsers.
+    4. Using the emulator in Google Chrome developer tools, examine the webpage across all of the various devices available in the emulator.
+Verify the layout on each of the screen sizes is compliant with the principles of good User Experience design (that the layout, conent and styling change in accrodance with the media screen queries employed in the stlyes.css file).

+5. What Our Members Say page
+    1. Click on each of the navbar links and verify they each bring the user to the intended webpage.
+    2. Click on each of the social media links in the footer and verify they open the correct social media webpage in a new browser window.
+    3. Verify 5 photographs load as intended.
+    4. Verify the above steps 1-3 using each of the Google Chrome, Internet Explorer and Mozilla Firefox web browsers.
+    5. Using the emulator in Google Chrome developer tools, examine the webpage across all of the various devices available in the emulator.
+Verify the layout on each of the screen sizes is compliant with the principles of good User Experience design (that the layout, conent and styling change in accrodance with the media screen queries employed in the stlyes.css file).

+6. Our Facilities page
+    1. Click on each of the navbar links and verify they each bring the user to the intended webpage.
+    2. Click on each of the social media links in the footer and verify they open the correct social media webpage in a new browser window.
+    3. Verify the above steps 1-2 using each of the Google Chrome, Internet Explorer and Mozilla Firefox web browsers.
+    4. Using the emulator in Google Chrome developer tools, examine the webpage across all of the various devices available in the emulator.
+Verify the layout on each of the screen sizes is compliant with the principles of good User Experience design (that the layout, conent and styling change in accrodance with the media screen queries employed in the stlyes.css file).

+7. Gallery page
+    1. Click on each of the navbar links and verify they each bring the user to the intended webpage.
+    2. Click on each of the social media links in the footer and verify they open the correct social media webpage in a new browser window.
+    3. Verify 5 photographs load as intended.
+    4. Verify the above steps 1-6 using each of the Google Chrome, Internet Explorer and Mozilla Firefox web browsers.
+    5. Using the emulator in Google Chrome developer tools, examine the webpage across all of the various devices available in the emulator.
+Verify the layout on each of the screen sizes is compliant with the principles of good User Experience design (that the layout, conent and styling change in accrodance with the media screen queries employed in the stlyes.css file).

+8. News page
+    1. Click on each of the navbar links and verify they each bring the user to the intended webpage.
+    2. Click on each of the social media links in the footer and verify they open the correct social media webpage in a new browser window.
+    3. Verify the Youtube `<iframe>` loads as intended.
+    4. Verify the above steps 1-3 using each of the Google Chrome, Internet Explorer and Mozilla Firefox web browsers.
+    5. Using the emulator in Google Chrome developer tools, examine the webpage across all of the various devices available in the emulator.
+Verify the layout on each of the screen sizes is compliant with the principles of good User Experience design (that the layout, conent and styling change in accrodance with the media screen queries employed in the stlyes.css file).

+9. Sign-Up page (Form) XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX

+10. Cross-Device Testing
+    * The above testing procedures were carried out on each of the following real devices -
+        1. 1920 x 1080 pixel desktop monitor
+        2. HP laptop with 1366 x 768 pixel screen
+        3. Lenovo Tab M7 7" Tablet with 1024 x 600 pixel display XXXXXX
+        4. Samsung Galaxy Phone XXXXXXXX

 ## Deployment